Compound Interest Calculator

 Assumptions and how to use this calculator

-- The interest rate is fixed for the full period and does not change from year to year.
+- The interest rate is fixed for the entire period and does not change from year to year.

-- No tax, fees or transaction costs are deducted from the investment growth.
+- No tax, fees, platform charges, or transaction costs are deducted from the balance or growth.

-- The calculator is for planning and illustration and is not financial advice.
+- This calculator is for planning and illustration purposes.
+It is not financial advice.

 Why does the calculator use monthly compounding?